By Jeeves: Musical numbers

 The thirteenth song "Wizard Rainbow Banjo Mix" is a reprise of multiple songs in the musical.
 "The Hallo Song" is a reworked tune, released in 1972 as "What a Line to Go Out On" sung by Yvonne Elliman.
-The tune of "It's a Pig!" appeared with different lyrics as "Magdalena", an unsuccessful pop song for Tony Christie in 1977.
+The tune of "It's a Pig!" appeared with different lyrics as "Magdalena", an unsuccesls pop song for Tony Christie in 1977.

 In the Broadway 2001 production, the song "Wooster Will Entertain You" appears to have been replaced with a song titled "Never Fear" according to the Broadway show's programme, (the tune of which comes from the song "You Won't Care About Him Anymore" heard in another Lloyd Webber project that was only staged in limited form at his Sydmonton Festival called "The Likes of Us").